 – eSecurity Planet

 “A major cyber attack on routers from Cisco Systems is worse than previously believed, according to a reportMonday by security research group Shadowserver Foundation.
-Hackers have installed a nasty type of malware called SYNfull Knock on nearly 200 Cisco routers used by businesses worldwide, the report said.
+Hackers have installed a nasty type of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. called SYNfull Knock on nearly 200 Cisco routers used by businesses worldwide, the report said.
 The malware is dangerous because it lets attackers hijack the devices used to direct Internet traffic and steal company data.”

 Legal and Regulations